pgRouting/workshop/docs/source/chapters/advanced.rst

 * Driver “I am in vertex 13224 and want to drive my bus to vertex 9224

-  * The drivers salary is fixed so it wont affect the decision.
+  * The drivers salary is fixed so it will not affect the decision.
   * Using the bus is $0.10 per second normally.
-  * The cost of a bus traveling on `residential` roads is $.50 per second, because of permit,
+  * The cost of a bus traveling on `residential` roads is $.50 per second, because of permit.
   * The cost of a bus traveling on any `primary` is $100 per second because of fines.

 .. rubric:: Problem description